Nature’s Variety Instinct Ultimate Protein canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Instinct Ultimate Protein product line includes 2 canned dog foods.

-Instinct Ultimate Protein Real Beef Recipe was selected to represent both products in the line for this review.
+Instinct Ultimate Protein Real Beef Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Instinct Ultimate Protein Real Beef Recipe